OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 </form>
 ```

 By modifying the HTML form or intercepting the POST request, it may be possible to modify the prices of items, and to effectively purchase them for less.
 Note that many payment gateway will reject a transaction with a value of zero, to a total of 0.01 is more likely to succeed.
-However, some payment gateways may accept negative values, which could be used to steal money from the application.
+However, some payment gateways may accept negative values (used to process refunds).
 Where there are multiple values (such as item prices, a shipping cost and the total basket cost), all of these should be tested.

-If the payment gateway uses an iframe instead, it may be possible to perform a similar type of attack by modifying the IFRAME URL:
+If the payment gateway uses an IFRAME instead, it may be possible to perform a similar type of attack by modifying the IFRAME URL:

 ```html
 <iframe src="https://example.org/payment_iframe?merchant_id=123&basket_total=22.00" />